Justin Sweeney pitches 1-hitter as EHT beats Ocean City 1-0

 “That one was tiring,” Sweeney said.
 “That was an intense game, for sure.
 Thank God, we scratched one across.”

 Ocean City starting pitcher Duke McCarron nearly matched Sweeney.
-McCarron allowed five hits and struck out six in six innings.
+McCarron allowed four hits and struck out six in six innings.

 McCarron and Sweeney are friends.
 Sweeney has committed to Rutgers and McCarron to Maryland.
 The two discovered they were going to pitch against each other when talking on the phone last week.